 When I was a boy the most common form of beef I ate was beef ribs.
-Dad loved them because they were cheap.
-He cooked them on a hot grill and they were ready in less than an hour.
+Dad loved them because they were cheap and their Jurassic size was impressive.
+He cooked them on a hot grill and they were ready in about an hour.
 I remember them being sooooo fabulously beefy, and I sooooo loved gnawing on those bones.
 Problem was, the meat was sooooo chewy.
 But at the time I thought that was what all beef was like.

 Beef ribs, like pork ribs, are not so cheap anymore because more and more of us are onto them.
 But they are a lot cheaper than the meat they lie near, ribeye steaks.
 Like ribeyes, beef ribs are well-marbled with fat which is why they are rich in classic beef flavor.
 But these muscles get a lot more work so they are full of the connective tissue and sinew that make this scrumptious option almost unchewable unless prepared properly.